McBride Range

 The McBride Range is a small mountain range in southwestern British Columbia, Canada, located east of Cheakamus Lake at the northeast side of Garibaldi Provincial Park.
 It has an area of 228 km2 and is a subrange of the Garibaldi Ranges which in turn form part of the Pacific Ranges of the Coast Mountains.
+The four highest peaks of the range are Mount Sir Richard (2,681 m), Nivalis Mountain (2,659 m), The Lecture Cutters (2,524 m), and Mount Pitt (2,487 m).
+Other notable peaks include Outlier Peak, Forger Peak and In-SHUCK-ch Mountain.